arezamoosavi/alimo.github.io/index.md

 **Detail:** This app is a microservicce that is developed with Nameko and has these components:

-- First based on the data sets in Kaggle, the randomforest model is trained
+- First based on the data sets in Kaggle, the random forest model is trained
-- A restful service to get turbofan current state data; is developed with Fastapi and deployed with docker with Treafik as load balaner
+- A restful service to get turbofan current state data; is developed with Fastapi and built with docker; for load balancing Treafik is employed
-- A nameko service that check the data with trained randomforest model; if the data is faulty or not
+- A nameko service that check the data with trained random forest classifier; if the data is faulty or not
 - A nameko service that save results and data into HBASE
-- Another nameko service that produce data and results into Kafka
+- Another nameko service that produce data and results into a Kafka topic
-- A ELK dashboard is developed to get visualisation for the state of turbofan data; if it is faulty or not
+- An ELK dashboard is developed to get visualisation for the state of turbofan data
-- All these service communicate with RabiitMQ
+- All these service communicate using RabiitMQ

 **Tools:** Docker, Nameko, Hbase, Kafka, ELasticsearch, Logstash, Kibana, Fastapi, Treafik, Random-forest